AstraZeneca/runnable/docs/example/reproducibility.md

         gets it from the catalog.

-    ```python title="simple data passing pipeline"
+    ```python title="simple data passing pipeline" linenums="1"
     --8<-- "examples/catalog_api.py"
     ```
 === "General run log attributes"

     !!! info annotate

-        The different attributes of the run log which show the state of the pipeline execution.
+        This section of the run log is about the over all status of the execution.
+It has information about the run_id, the execution status, re-run indicators and the final state of the parameters.
-        This layer does not show the attributes of the steps in the pipeline.

-    ```json
+    ```json linenums="1"
     {
         "run_id": "greedy-yonath-1608", // (1)
         "dag_hash": "",